 I write genre fluid: hybrid, memoir, fiction, poetry, essays, scholarly, and songs.
 Wherever the muse takes me.

-My academic monograph, The Poetics of Transgenerational Trauma, will be the first of the three books published (forthcoming via Bloomsbury Academic, July 27, 2017).
-Traumata, hybrid creative nonfiction, will follow (UQP) in the first half of 2018, and a fictional work, Luna Alaska, is still in progress.
+My academic monograph, The Poetics of Transgenerational Trauma, is the first of the three books published (Bloomsbury Academic, 2017).
+A literary title, Traumata, about trauma and patriarchy, will follow (UQP) in 2018, and a novel, Luna Alaska, is still in progress.

 I also record and perform musically with Theories of Everything.